Skip to content

 A practical four-step approach that works better than randomly clicking:

 Step 1: Play one game from each category in week one.
-The daily challenge will rotate through the library naturally, but going out of your way to sample both categories in your first few days gives you the data you need.
+The rewarded sessions assigned to you will rotate through the library naturally, but going out of your way to sample both categories in your first few days gives you the data you need.

 Step 2: Notice where your attention goes.
 After a week or so, some games will linger in your head and others will not.
 The ones you remember between sessions are the ones worth going deeper on.